-I noticed that Vince didn’t wear jewelry, so the small metal chain seemed out of place.
-Why was he wearing a dog tag, even though he wasn’t in the military?
+I noticed that Vince did not wear jewelry, so the small metal chain seemed out of place.
+Why was he wearing a dog tag, even though he was not in the military?

 Eventually, I asked him to tell me about his necklace.
 I gave him a place to begin telling his story.